-The GALC was created through Public Law 25-45 to convey title of federal excess lands to the original land owners once returned to the Government of Guam.
-Also, the GALC is also known as the Land Claims Facilitator.
-Moreover, the GALC is mandated to establish an account known as the Land Bank.
+The Guam Ancestral Lands Commission (GALC) was created through Public Law 25-45 to convey title of federal excess lands to the original land owners once returned to the Government of Guam.
+GALC is also known as the Land Claims Facilitator.
+Moreover, GALC is mandated to establish an account known as the Land Bank.
 The funds deposited into this account will be used to compensate original land owners who will never realize the return of their ancestral lands.
-Additionally, the Land Bank GALC has a fund known as the Landowner's Recovery Fund.
-This fund was created to grant loans, or guarantees of loans or grants in aid to landowners to defer costs or fees of professional services.
-The GALC is comprised of a 7 member board, Director, and two staff.
+Additionally, GALC has a fund known as the Landowner's Recovery Fund.
+This fund was created to grant loans, or guarantees of loans to aid landowners to defer costs or fees of professional services.
+The GALC is comprised of a seven-member board, director, and two staff.